 The Power of Breath

-So many of us don’t breathe as we were born (we have picked up less effective habits) and by doing so, we are missing a trick to a more energised life.
+So many of us don’t breath as we were born (we have picked up less effective habits) and by doing so, we are missing a trick to a more energised life.
 By breathing diaphragmatically using ‘belly breath’ we can increase lung volume, oxygen intake and therefore increase energy levels.

 Breathing is powered by the largest muscle in the body the diaphragm which is situated in a band underneath the ribs.
 As we inhale the muscle flattens and relaxes.
 This allows the lungs to maximise volume.
 By pushing out the belly on the inhale we give the stomach, liver, small intestine and large intestine more space and the lungs the greatest chance to bring in the maximum oxygen.

 The lungs are like an upside down tree, the trachea (trunk) carries oxygen in.
 It then branches into two bronchi (branches) following on through bronchioles (smaller branches) until it reaches the alveoli (leaves).
 The alveoli if cut open and placed next to each other would cover the size of a tennis court, but the majority of us barely use this massive surface area.
 Many of us only use about a quarter of it.

 By using a full yogic breath, starting with the inhalation and inflating the belly, the lower lungs, upper lungs right to the collar bone.
 We can inflate as many of these tiny alveoli to get as much oxygen into our blood as possible.
 There are also certain postures (asana) that can help to open up alveoli.
 Heart openers like cat/cow in a warm up, cobra and bridge can help oxygen regenerate dormant alveoli.
 While inversions like shoulder stand and down dog can help strengthen the intercostal muscles.
 There are also studies that suggest yoga pranayama and asana can help lung disorders like COPD and Asthma and Doctors are now recommending it as part of managing these conditions.